 What's the intro course?
-None-students complete classes as electives.
+None- students complete classes as electives.
 Is there an honors option?
-Yes-students can complete an honors thesis under supervision of a faculty member.
+Yes- students can complete an honors thesis under supervision of a faculty member.

 What if I want to go to grad school?
 AMC students go to grad school in various fields, including Classics, law, medicine, and more.
-The DUS can help you plan for the specifics of graduate study in Classics, history, or archaeology.
+The DUS can help you plan for the specifics of graduate study in Classics, History, Art History, Religious Studies, or Archaeology.
 Such specifics may include foreign language study, study abroad, or the acquisition of technical expertise.